Noncommutative deformations and flops: Complete Local Mutation and Ext Vanishing

-\begin{cor} and further $\CA$ is a self-injective algebra. \end{cor} \begin{proof} The first two isomorphisms are consequences of the fact that the Ext groups are supported only at $\m$.
-The third isomorphism is an immediate consequence of the minimal projective resolution in \ref{proj res thm} since $\Hom_{\AB}(Q_i,S)=0$.
-Now since $\mod\CA$ is extension-closed in $\mod\AB$, we have
+and further $\CA$ is a self-injective algebra. \end{cor} \begin{proof} The first two isomorphisms are consequences of the fact that the Ext groups are supported only at $\m$.
+The third isomorphism is an immediate consequence of the minimal projective resolution in \ref{proj res thm}, since $\Hom_{\AB}(Q_i,S)=0$.

+Now if the outer two terms in a short exact sequence are annihilated by an idempotent, so is the middle term.
+Hence $\mod\CA$ is extension-closed in $\mod\AB$, and it follows that

 where the last isomorphism holds since $\AB$ is 3-sCY \cite[2.22(2)]{IW4}, $\pd_{\AB}\CA<\infty$ and $S$ has finite length.
 Thus \eqref{selfinj sequence} shows that $\Ext^1_{\CA}(S,\CA)=0$.
 Since $\CA$ is finite dimensional with unique simple $S$, it follows that $\CA$ is self-injective. \end{proof}